ebuchman/blog/content/posts/uoa-liquidity.md

 fully fungible and interchangable with eachother - to ensure a deposit with one bank can be easily transformed into a deposit with another one.
 This is in some
-sense the whole point of a banking system, a system appears to be failing before our eyes as we witness some of the largest bank failures in history cascade through 2023 - seeing clearly the difference between one bank's liabilities and another.
+sense the whole point of a banking system, a system that appears to be failing before our eyes as we witness some of the largest bank failures in history cascade through 2023 - seeing clearly the difference between one bank's liabilities and another.